Or Why Doesn't Bob/Sue have their Knighthood/Laurel/Pelican/MoD/etc.

 In Atlantia, all of the Peerages (PoA) and Orders of High Merit (GoA) awards are polling orders.
 The GoA orders are the Orders of the White Scarf (fencing), Gold Dolphin (service), Pearl (A&S), Sea Stag (martial teaching), Kraken (armored fighting), Yew Bow (archery), and Golden Lance (equestrian).

 There are a lot of other awards that are not polling orders that are given solely at the discretion of the Crown (or Baronage for Baronial awards).
-These include all of the AoA/Orders of Merit awards plus things like the Queen's Order of Courtesy, the King's Award of Excellence, and the Nonpareil.
-These are all in the Non-armigerous sections of the Atlantian Award Chart.
+These include all of the AoA/Orders of Merit awards plus things like the Queen's Order of Courtesy, the King's Award of Excellence, the Nonpareil and others in the Non-armigerous sections of the Atlantian Award Chart.
 These awards are all prestigious but since they are not polling awards, the following discussion does not apply to them.

 The Polling Process Itself